zama-ai/concrete-ml/docs/developer-guide/onnx_pipeline.md

 ## Torch to NumPy conversion using ONNX

-The diagram below gives an overview of the steps involved in the conversion of an ONNX graph to a FHE-compatible format (i.e., a format that can be compiled to FHE through Concrete).
+The diagram below gives an overview of the steps involved in the conversion of an ONNX graph to an FHE-compatible format (i.e., a format that can be compiled to FHE through Concrete).

 All Concrete ML built-in models follow the same pattern for FHE conversion: